-my redeemer and only saviour by whose death and passion I hope to be saued and to God
+my redeemer and onely saviour by whose death and passion I hope to be saued And to God

 the holy ghost my Santifier and my body to the earth from whence it came It[e]m I give

-to the church of Farneham xx s to be paid w[i]thin one quarter of a yeare after my dicease
+to the Church of Farneham xx s to be paid w[i]thin one quarter of a yeare after my dicease

 It[e]m I give to John Michenall my father in lawe iiij li It[e]m I give to my brother John Prat

-to my brother Lynord Prat to my sister Kathren, the wife of Thomas Drew and to my sister
+to my brother Lynord Prat to my sister Kathren, the wyfe of Thomas Drew and to my sister

-Joane the wife of Laurence Panson The Thirteene pounds of good and lawfull money of
+Joane the wyfe of Laurence Jonson [baby baptised Farnham par reg Feb 1606] The Thirteene poundes of good and lawfull money of

-England w[hi]ch is due to me by the gifte of my mother, Kathryn Michenall nowe the wife of John
+England w[hi]ch is due to me by the gifte of my mother, Kathren Michenall nowe the wyfe of John

-Michenall of Wrecclesham above saide To be equally devided amonge them.
+Michenall of Wrecclesham aforesaide To be equally devided amonge them.
 It[e]m I give

-to Laurence Panson his two children Kathryn and Joane my cow w[hi]ch I now … my
+to Laurence Jonson his two children Kathren and Joane my Cow w[hi]ch I now have in my

 possession equally devided betweene them.
-It[e]m I give to my mother Kathryn Michenall
+It[e]m I give to my mother Kathren Michenall

-one browne ?berkfer It[e]m I give to Jane the daughter of my brother Lenord Prat my part
+one browne ?berkfer [NOT SURE Herkfor?
+Heifer?]
+It[e]m I give to Jane the daughter of my brother Lenord Prat my part

-of the ^backside^ & house whearen John Michenall now dwelleth and to her heirs uppon condition that yf
+of the house ^ & backside^ whearein John Michenall now dwelleth and to her heirs Uppon condition that yf

-it please god that my brother Lenord Prat shall have a sonne borne of his body lawfully
+yt please god that my brother Lenord Prat shall have a sonne borne of his body lawfully

-begotten.
-It[e]m my mynd and will is that the said Lenord Prat his heirs and assigns shall
+begotten Then my mynd and will is That the said Lenord Prat his heirs and assigns shall

-give and pay or cause to be given and payde unto the said Jane Prat the daughter of of
+give and pay or cause to be giuen and payde vnto the said Jane Prat the daughter of

-the said Lenord Part ten pounds of good and lawfull money of England.
-And the sayde
+the said Lenord Prate Ten pounds of good and lawfull money of England.
+And the saide

-part of the house w[i]th half part of the backside unto the sonne of the saide Lenorf Prat (yf
+part of the house w[i]th half part of the backside vnto the sonne of the saide Lenord Prat (yf

-he hath one) otherwyse to remayne unto the aforesaid Jane Prat and her heirs for ev[er].
+he hath one) otherwyse to remayne vnto the aforesaid Jane Prat and her heirs for ev[er].

-It[e]m I give to John Prat the son of my brother William Prat deceased three pounds od good &
+It[e]m I give to John Prat the son of my brother William Prat diceased Three pounds of good &

-lawfull money of England to be paid w[i]thin one whole yeare after my decease to be delivered
+lawfull money of England to be paid w[i]thin one whole yeare after my dicease to be delivered

-and paid to my overseers to be put out to use and best advantage of the said John Prat
+and paid to my Overseers to be put out to vse and best advantage of the said John Prat

-untill he shall attayne the age of one and twentie yeares.
-It[e]m I give more to my father in law
+untill he shall atteyne to the age of one and twentie yeares.
+It[e]m ^I give^ more to my father in law

-John Mirchenall one oken tree w[hi]ch lyeth in the forest of Alice holt neere to Humfry
+John Mirchenall one Oken tree w[hi]ch lyeth in the forrest of Alice holt neere to Humfry

-Turners.
-It[e]m I give to … the daughter of my aforesaid brother William Prat one ewe
+Turners ?Tanners.
+It[e]m I give to Sara the daughter of my aforesaid brother William Prat one ewe

 sheep.
-It[e]m I give to the children of my sister Kathryn the wife of the aforesaid Thomas
+It[e]m I give to the Children of my sister Kathren the wife of the aforesaid Thomas

-…. to eache of them five shillings apeece.
-It[e]m I give to Fore batchelers that shall
+Drew to eache of them five shillinges apeece.
+It[e]m to Foure batchelers that shall

-carry me to my buryall xij s a peece.
+Cary me to my buryall xijd (12d) a peece.
 It[e]m I give and bequeath all the rest of my

-goods and chattells not given and bequeathed to my brother Lenord Prat whome I
+goodes and Chattells not given and vnbequeathed to my brother Lenord Prat whome I

-ordayne and make my whole executor to see my debts paid, my legacies performed and
+ordeyne and make my whole executor to see my debts paid, my Legacies performed And

-my funerall discharged and I ordayne and make my Overseers of this my will to see
+my funerall discharged and I ordeyne and make my Overseers of this my will to see

-yt p[er]formed John Michinall and John Bicknoll And I give to John Bickmoll for his
+yt p[er]formed John Michenall and John Bicknold And I give to John Bicknold for his

-paynes taken herein x s.
-In witnes wherof I have sette my hand and seale the day
+paynes Taken herein x s.
+In witnes whereof I have sette my hand and seale the day

 above written.

-The marke of Thomas Prat
+The marke of Thomas Prat [mark]